-Epifaunal communities within pockmarks colonize boulders or outcrops of MDAC above the sediment, and in areas of water flow, although the exact water flow regime will vary with the size and depth of the pockmarks and the area of seabed in which it is found.
 Most epifauna are suspension feeders adapted to water flow, although their tolerance or requirement for water flow varies with species or taxonomic group.
 For example, Gray et al. (2002) concluded that fish were more sensitive to hypoxia that crustacean and echinoderms, which in turn were more sensitive than annelids with molluscs the most tolerant.
 Riedel et al. (2010) noted that infauna were generally more tolerant than epifauna.
 They also noted that decapods, echinoderms, and polychaetes showed lower tolerance while ascidians and anthozoans showed higher tolerance to hypoxia and anoxia (Riedel et al. 2010).
 Mobile species, such as fish, would probably move away from the affected area.

 Sensitivity assessment.
-The infaunal and microbial communities within pockmarks are adapted to low oxygen conditions and are unlikely to be adversely affected by a reduction in oxygen levels at the benchmark levels.
-The infauna on the slopes and the surrounding sediment in silty sedimentary areas are also probably adapted to low oxygen conditions.
-However, epifauna dependent on the MDAC within pockmarks may be adversely affected in areas of low water movement, depending on the species present.

-Similarly, epifauna dominating reefs of MDAC in areas of low water movement may be adversely affected.
+The infaunal and microbial communities in the vicinity of gas outlets are adapted to low oxygen conditions and are unlikely to be adversely affected by a reduction in oxygen levels at the benchmark levels.
+Epifauna dominating reefs of MDAC in areas of low water movement may be adversely affected.
 Therefore, it is possible that a proportion of the epifaunal community could be lost due to deoxygenation at the benchmark level and a resistance of 'Medium' is suggested.
 Hence, resilience is assessed as 'High' and sensitivity as 'Low' but with 'Low' confidence.
 Epifaunal communities that occur on exposed MDAC reefs in areas strong water movement (e.g. in the mid-Irish Sea) are unlikely to be adversely affected at the benchmark level.
 Strong water movement would prevent anything but transient decreases in oxygenation.

 Therefore, in these habitats, the epifauna communities are considered to have a 'High' resistance to deoxygenation at the benchmark level.
 Hence, resilience is also 'High' and the habitat is likely to be 'Not sensitive'.